christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

     chef.roles_path = "roles"
     chef.environments_path = "environments"
     chef.environment = "development"
-    chef.add_role("ROLE-NAME")
+    chef.add_role("my-role")
   end
 end
 {% endhighlight %}

-This is the case where a server in your VM will be listening on port 80, such as Apache or NodeJS.
+This will redirect port 80 to 8080, so for example in the case of a web server Apache or NodeJS, you'll access your site at `http://localhost:8080`.

-This instructs
+This instructs also

-- to execute "ROLE-NAME", a list a recipes that will be found in `ROLE-NAME.rb` under the `roles` directory,
+- to execute "my-role", a list a recipes that will be found in `my-role.rb` under the `roles` directory, for example to execute `git` and `my-application-cookbooks::my-cookbook` recipes

+{% highlight ruby %}
+name "my-role"
+description "The base role"
+run_list "recipe[git]","recipe[my-application-cookbooks::my-cookbook]"
+{% endhighlight %}

 - to use the "development environment", that will be found in `development.rb` under the `environments` directory.